philzook58/philzook58.github.io/_notes/Languages/datalog.md

 Differential Dataflow is kind of semi naive on steroids.
 Instead of just having a totally ordered iteration time, it keeps a partially ordered set of previous times.
 This means we have to store more than just good, new, delta.
 We have to store a bunch of deltas until we can coalesce them.

+Yihong described it as "2d seminaive".
+1 dimension is datalog iteration number, and the other dimension is incoming user data time.

 Timestamps kind of are like reference counts or arena cleanup.
 They can trigger caolascing, compaction, or gabarge collection events.
+Watermarks are garbage collecting events

 Incrmenetal dataflow is semi naive without the fixpoint.
 Instead the deltas are coming in from outside in a streaming like situation.